PrajaktaBhalerao/Team_36_Fake-Review-Detection/README.md

  -Pie-chart On Verified Purchase:
   Verified_purchases column is the target variable for this project.
 From Pie-chart we conclude that,there are near equal parts of true VP and false VP (56% and 44% respectively).
+ -Countplot of Review Rating Grouped By Verified Purchase:
+   Overall, it can be seen that majority of the ratings within this dataset to be positive, and hence should be kept in mind whilst proceeding with the model building
+ -Plot for Count of Product Categories: we found that unvarified reviews were more in skin care,skin cleansing,personal care and dressing (Personal care category) Laundry happens to be the place with the most number of purchases and the highest number of verified purchases, which adds up to the graph above where this sub-cateogory falls under the Home care category.

 Dropping of columns which are not necessary for model building Saving final dataframe to csv.